1. Introduction#

 The official precompiled binary distributions of R can be downloaded from https://cran.r-project.org/.

 For serious programming work[1], we recommend, sooner rather than later, switching to[2] one of the UNIX-like operating systems.
-This includes the free, open-source (== good) variants of GNU/Linux, amongst others, or the proprietary (== very far from good) m**OS.
-The users thereof might employ their favourite package manager (e.g., apt, dnf, pacman, or Homebrew) to install R.
+This includes the free, open-source (== good) variants of GNU/Linux, amongst others, or the proprietary (== not so good) m**OS.
+In such a case, we can employ our favourite package manager (e.g., apt, dnf, pacman, or Homebrew) to install R.

 Below we review several ways in which we can write and execute R code.
 It is up to the benign readers to research, set up, and learn the development environment that suits their needs.
 As usual in real life, there is no single universal approach that always works best in all scenarios.

-whenever we would like to compute something quickly,
+Whenever we would like to compute something quickly,

 e.g., determine basic aggregates of a few numbers entered